rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - You logged into the TKGI Control Plane as a DevOps user, and scaled an existing cluster.
-- Even though you are a DevOps user, you did not see any other K8s Clusters.
-You are an isolated tenant of the TKGI platform.
-- You executed a few new `kubectl` commands against your cluster as a DevOps TKGI Manager.
+- You executed a few new `kubectl` commands against your cluster as a DevOps user with **TKGI Manager** privileges.
+Your peers also executed the same commands, but note that you only saw your `userID-cluster` and they only saw their `userID-clusters`.
+Later on in this workshop you will execute commands as a **TKGI Administrator** and this will allow you to see all the `userID-clusters` runningp on the TKGI Platform.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.